 He is a leading expert in the field of regulatory and competition issues in network industries, providing commercial and strategic advice to private companies, investors and governments around the world.
-He particularly focusses on the transport, water and telecommunications sectors, helping his clients engage with governments and regulatory bodies to improve the functioning of regulated markets.
+He particularly focusses on the transport and water sectors, helping his clients engage with governments and regulatory bodies to improve the functioning of regulated markets.
 He places particular emphasis on the use of cutting-edge theory and innovative empirical analysis to gain insight into his clients’ issues and influence policy debates.

-In rail, he has advised on competition issues relating to TOC franchise, passenger rolling stock and freight markets.
+In rail, he has advised on competition issues relating to TOC franchises, passenger rolling stock and freight markets.